santashjena95/GCP-SRE-Implementation/README.md

 ## 4. Then it will automatically trigger the monitoring terraform module for the deploying custom log based metrics and associated monitoring alert

+## NOTE: Permissions needed for service account of terraform for monitoring: Logs Configuration Writer

 ## Important Docs:

 ### i. https://github.com/actions/download-artifact?tab=readme-ov-file#download-artifacts-from-other-workflow-runs-or-repositories